Learn more about the A2ii and have your questions about inclusive insurance answered.

 11. What is the impact of the A2ii so far?

 Since our founding in 2009, we have worked with local and global partners, insurance authorities and agencies to identify where there is a need for insurance protection, determine the barriers standing in the way, then build the capacity of insurance supervisors and regulators to implement solutions.
-There are now at least 23 countries with a microinsurance regulatory framework, with 25 countries in the process of developing their own framework, as compared with only 6 countries in 2009.
+There are now at least 38 jurisdictions with a microinsurance regulatory framework, with about 17 in the process of developing their own framework, as compared with only 6 countries in 2009.